The Safest and Most Dangerous Places in Grass Range, MT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Grass Range is $545 per year, which is $81 more than the national average and $50 more than Montana's state average.
-Below we compare cities similar to Grass Range:
+The overall cost of crime per resident in Grass Range is $545 per year, which is $81 more than the national average and $50 more than Montana's state average.
+The comparison below uses cities similar to Grass Range:

 • In Wolf Point, MT, crime costs $1,168 per person, which is $622 more than in Grass Range.